mitsuba-renderer/drjit/docs/intro.rst

-To the author's knowledge, nothing quite like it exists, although there are of course many vectorization techniques (Autovectorization, expression templates), frameworks (Eigen, XLA, Numba, Agner Fog's vector classes) and AD tools (PyTorch, Tensorflow, Jax) that provide subsets of the above functionality.
+To the author's knowledge, nothing quite like it exists, although there are of course many vectorization techniques (Autovectorization, expression templates), frameworks (Eigen, XLA, Numba, Agner Fog's vector classes) and AD tools (PyTorch, TensorFlow, Jax) that provide subsets of the above functionality.

 Requirements
 ------------